JuliaApproximation/FastTransforms.jl/README.md

 ## The Spherical Harmonic Transform

-Let `F` be a matrix of spherical harmonic expansion coefficients arranged by increasing order in absolute value, alternating between negative and positive orders.
+Let `F` be a matrix of spherical harmonic expansion coefficients with columns arranged by increasing order in absolute value, alternating between negative and positive orders.
 Then `sph2fourier` converts the representation into a bivariate Fourier series, and `fourier2sph` converts it back.

 ```julia
 julia> F = sphrandn(Float64, 256, 256);